 As these examples show, Nature-based Solutions have considerable potential to improve land and water management and to reduce water-related risks.
-But despite the multiple benefits that NbS can provide, currently less than 1 per cent of total investments in water-management infrastructure is allocated toward NbS.
-European countries and companies must urgently increase investment in NbS to build more resilient societies, economies and ecosystems.
+But despite the multiple benefits that NbS can provide, currently less than 1 per cent of total investments in water-management

-- The European Commission must ensure that the EU Biodiversity Strategy for 2030 includes legally binding targets for restoring wetlands, peatlands and floodplains, strengthen the implementation of the Water Framework Directive so that all surface and ground waters will be in good status by 2027, and launch a large-scale deployment of Nature-based Solutions for water management in order to enhance the natural treatment of pollution, sustain biodiversity, and increase resilience to climate change. - European countries must integrate NbS into river basin management plans and protect remaining free-flowing stretches of rivers for their biodiversity, ecological and societal values.
-In addition, EU Member States must integrate NbS into Flood Risk Management Plans and as part of the full implementation of the WFD. - Private sector companies must adopt water stewardship, beginning by assessing their water risks and then developing a strategy that mitigates them, including promoting the individual and collective application of NbS where possible. - The financial sector must better understand water risk and how to account for it when valuing investments, engage with existing efforts and start to create offerings that finance NbS, and support policy that lays the foundation for credible green investments.
+- The European Commission must ensure that the EU Biodiversity Strategy for 2030 includes legally binding targets for restoring wetlands, peatlands and floodplains, strengthen the implementation of the Water Framework Directive so that all surface and ground waters will be in good status by 2027, and launch a large-scale deployment of Nature-based Solutions for water management in order to enhance the natural treatment of pollution, sustain biodiversity, and increase resilience to climate change. - European Union Member States must integrate NbS into river basin management plans as well as Flood Risk Management Plans, and protect remaining free-flowing stretches of rivers for their biodiversity, ecological and societal values, ensuring full implementation of the WFD. - Private sector companies must adopt water stewardship, beginning by assessing their water risks and then developing a strategy that mitigates them, including promoting the individual and collective application of NbS where possible. - The financial sector must better understand water risk and how to account for it when valuing investments, engage with existing efforts and start to create offerings that finance NbS, and support policy that lays the foundation for credible green investments.